Skip to main content

 • The type of action logged determines how this AHT is used.
 In these examples we'll assume AHT is 300s for simplicity:

-How we create ticket sessions
+How we create working sessions

 • If the first event in a session is an open, then this timestamp will be used as the assumed start time of the session.